 - 1. Consult with the generator set manufacturer to reduce vibration to an acceptable level. - 2.
-Contact CGT Customer Service to assess the impact on bearing and alternator life expectancy.
+Speak to STAMFORD® or AvK® customer services www.stamford-avk.com to assess the impact on bearing and alternator life expectancy.

 6.9 Bearings

 6.9.1 Sealed Bearings